-More about somewhat helpful strategies we use to manage strong feelings ( 1 minute read)

-As it read - More about somewhat helpful strategies we use to manage strong feelings:
+More about somewhat helpful strategies we use to manage strong feelings:

-The psychiatrist Vaillant has divided the defense mechanisms into 4 levels.
+Defense mechanisms can be divided into 4 levels.
 The levels mirror different levels of maturity and hence are increasingly constructive ways of dealing with difficult feelings.

 This post continues with Level III which contains intermediate, neurotic defenses common in mild anxiety problems but also in diagnoses such as phobias and panic disorder.
 They cause the user more discomfort than the observer.

-The two defense mechanisms isolation and undoing are connected to intellectualization.
-Undoing is the topic of the next post.
+The two defense mechanisms isolation and undoing are connected to intellectualization and are the topic of the next post.

 See also the free blog or the course How to develop self-esteem and boost your confidence at https://jennyrappbefree.com